Student sitting at desk concentrating as he writes notes

 • Attach supporting documentation to verify your personal circumstances.

-If you do not admit to the alleged breach, explain why the allegation is not true:
+If you disagree with the allegation, explain to the Committee why the allegation is not true:

 • Provide details explaining what happened.